 Anne V. Houghtaling, Executive Director

-Ms. Houghtaling has provided training and consulting services to housing industry members on national, state and local levels.
-She is proud to currently serve on the Board of the Directors of DuPage Habitat for Humanity.
+Ms. Houghtaling also provides training and consulting services to housing industry members on national, state, and local levels.
+She is proud to currently serve as President of the Board of Directors of the Chicago Area Fair Housing Alliance (CAFHA).

 June Bishop, Intake Specialist & Program Assistant

 June Bishop worked for HOPE between 1996-1999 part time as the bookkeeper and performed accounting services for the organization.
 She has been with HOPE full time since June of 2011.
 Prior to working for HOPE, Ms. Bishop worked as an assistant commercial property manager for over 13 years, and additionally, spent 11 years working as a Senior Executive Secretary to the National Human Resources Manager, and later, for the National Director of Merchandising Research at Sears National Headquarters’ offices on the west side of Chicago.

 Currently, as HOPE’s main Intake Specialist and Program Assistant, Ms. Bishop manages and tracks inquiries, conducts initial intake interviews for referral to the appropriate HOPE staff member or outside agency, assists in the investigation of housing discrimination allegations, and provides information and referral to clients for non-fair housing complaints.
 Ms. Bishop often works closely with HOPE’s enforcement staff on various projects and coordinates logistics for on-site assessments.
 She also works with HOPE’s Office Administrator to compile organizational data needed for HUD grant reporting.